mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/GuidelinesAndStandards.md

 * No guidelines exist for adding a new loader to Mantid
  * This includes no documentation exists which specifies what information Mantid reads from, for example, ISIS and SNS Nexus files during loading [14561](https://github.com/mantidproject/mantid/issues/14561)
+ * and guidelines for what workspace to load data into for different types of instrument data

 Contributing through Github
 ---------------------------